 Although a part of Greece, Athos is an autonomous region.
 This loophole allows the ruling religious authorities to bar entry to women, as they might distract the monks from the worship of God.
-Most visitors are also restricted - each day only 100 Orthodox visitors are permitted to enter the peninsula along with 10 people from other faiths, and non-believers like myself are not welcome.
-Additionally, booking a stay is not a simple task: few of the monasteries have an online presence, and cloistered monks are not known for being up-to-date about technology.
+Even female animals, the legend goes, are refused entry.
+So are most other kinds of visitors - each day only 100 Orthodox visitors are permitted to enter the peninsula along with 10 people from other faiths, and non-believers like myself are not welcome.
+Additionally, booking a stay isn’t a simple task: few of the monasteries have an online presence, and cloistered monks are not known for being up-to-date about technology.

 Saint George the Zograf Monastery